toyobayashi/emnapi-docs/src/guide/faq.md

 - You prefer Node-API, and you are more familiar with Node-API than `embind`.
 - You want to port your (or existing) Node.js addon written in Node-API to WebAssembly.

-## When should I not use `emnapi`

-- High performance requirements, worry about the call overhead.

 ## How to port existing Node.js addon written in Node-API

 ::: warning